 While beachcombing for books I have come upon various kinds of readers and book collectors.
 The antiquarians are seeking the oldest and rarest volumes.
 Speed readers tend to get through a volume and then pass it on to someone else.
 I like to savor a book and will reread some if they are particularly useful, meaningful or well written.
-Selling books is interesting because you can get an insight into a person by what they choose to read.
+Selling books, especially old ones, is interesting because you can get an insight into a person by what they choose to read.

 Books are at the foundation of all my interests and so it is with sailing.
 They teach, entertain and encourage like loyal friends.
 Thus, I have always been a collector of books on my favorite subject.
 Life sent me in directions which have caused me to leave behind a large library of precious friends but I am making an effort to recover them.
 In the world of collecting few things are as ubiquitous as books.
 The opportunity to find new treasures or replace old ones is everywhere.
 There are used bookstores in every city.
 Antique malls always have a loose selection of old books and often some very good dealers in printed matter.
 Independent booksellers are invaluable in an age of franchised purveyors of the lowest common denominator.
 Flea markets and estate sales teem with boxes of books to be had at dirt cheap prices.